 - Whatever you do, remember this is the Great Wedding!
 Dress in your best, especially in green, and wear a flower crown

 - Stay out all night, gathering the green, watching the sunrise and making love.
 Wash your face in the morning dew.

 - Conceive a new project, grasp that idea, and get on with it.

-- Dress your home and/or altar with greenery – especially with hawthorn, rowan and birch branches.
+- Dress your home and/or altar with greenery, especially hawthorn, rowan, and birch branches.
 Ask permission from the tree before you take anything.

 - Make some Hawthorn Brandy.
-You will need a bottle of brandy and at least one cup of hawthorn flowers, plus a little sugar to taste.
-Mix the ingredients together and leave away from direct light, for at least two weeks.
+You will need a bottle of brandy, at least one cup of hawthorn flowers, and a little sugar to taste.
+Mix the ingredients together and leave away from direct light for at least two weeks.
 Shake occasionally.
 Strain, bottle and enjoy.
 Hawthorn is renowned as a tonic for the heart.
-(Source)

 Egg Charm For Beltane

 - Blow the egg.
 Using a fat needle, pierce a hole in both ends of the egg, making one hole larger than the other.
 Using the needle, pierce the egg yolk gently and swirl it around to break up the yolk.
 Place a small drinking straw in one end and gently blow through the other hole to help gravity do its work.

 - Paint Your Egg Talisman.
-When your egg has thoroughly dried out place it on top of a little mound of blue tack to hold it in place and you are ready to go!
+When your egg has thoroughly dried out, place it on top of a little mound of blue tack to hold it in place, and you are ready to go!
 Choose a symbol to represent your wish – a heart for love, a coin for prosperity, a candle for wisdom, or whatever is meaningful for you.
 Or you can paint the whole egg in a corresponding colour – red for love, green for prosperity, purple for wisdom and so on.
-Another way to do it is to stick rose petals on for love, or feathers for fertility – again it is what is meaningful to you that is important.
+Another way to do it is to stick rose petals on for love or feathers for fertility – again, what is meaningful to you is important.